cortex-js/compute-engine/src/docs/guide-canonical-form.md

 ## Canonical Form Transformations

 The canonical form used by the Compute Engine follows common conventions.
-It is not always "the simplest" way to represent an expression.
+However, it is not always "the simplest" way to represent an expression.

-Calculating the canonical form of an expression is applying some rewriting rules to an expression to put sums, products, numbers, roots, etc... in canonical form.
+Calculating the canonical form of an expression involves applying some rewriting rules to an expression to put sums, products, numbers, roots, etc... in canonical form.
 In that sense, it is similar to simplifying an expression with `expr.simplify()`, but it is more conservative in the transformations it applies, and it will not take into account any assumptions about symbols or their value.

 Below is a list of some of the transformations applied to obtain the canonical
 form: